 WHAT IS NEW MEXICO'S CURRENT CANNABIS MARKET STATUS?

-In April 2007, New Mexico Governor Bill Richardson signed the Lynn and Erin Compassionate Use Act into law allowing marijuana for medicinal purposes to qualified patients.
-Originally starting with a small list of only eight qualifying conditions, the state has expanded to include twenty eights conditions to be eligible for medical marijuana.
-Standing out among the list is the addition of an autism spectrum diagnosis which is currently only recognized in 17 of the 33 medical cannabis states.
+In April 2007, New Mexico Governor, Bill Richardson, signed the Lynn and Erin Compassionate Use Act into law allowing cannabis for medicinal purposes to qualified patients.
+Initially starting with a small list of only eight qualifying conditions, the state has expanded to include 28 conditions eligible for medical marijuana.
+Standing out in the list is the addition of an autism spectrum diagnosis, which is currently only recognized as a condition in 17 of the 33 medical cannabis states.

 WHAT ARE NEW MEXICO'S CANNABIS LAWS?

-Medical cannabis is legal in New Mexico under the Lynn and Erin Compassionate Use Act that was signed into law in April 2007.
-Twenty eight medical conditions qualify patients to register for use of medical cannabis allowing them to purchase from a New Mexico Dispensary and possess up to six ounces with the possibility of a higher limit with a letter of special need from a certifying physician.
-Patients are also permitted to grow up to 4 mature plants and have 12 seedlings.
+Medical cannabis is legal in New Mexico under the Lynn and Erin Compassionate Use Act signed into law in April 2007.
+Twenty-eight medical conditions qualify patients to register for the use of medical cannabis, allowing them to purchase from a New Mexico dispensary and possess up to six ounces with the possibility of a higher limit with a letter of special need from a certifying physician.
+Patients are also permitted to grow up to four mature plants and possess 12 seedlings.

-Most recently, New Mexico joined the many states establishing criminal reformations by decriminalizing cannabis in 2019 when Governor Grisham signed Senate Bill 323 into law.
-Under this law, a first time possession offense is punishable by a $50 fine and is considered a petty misdemeanor.
-SB 323 also made New Mexico the first state to decriminalize the possession of drug paraphernalia.
+New Mexico joined the many states establishing criminal reformations by decriminalizing cannabis in 2019 when Governor Grisham signed Senate Bill 323.
+Under this law, a first-time possession offense is punishable by a $50 fine and is considered a petty misdemeanor.
+The enactment of S. 323 also made New Mexico the first state to decriminalize the possession of drug paraphernalia.